DAVID JAMES DUNCAN

 The sometimes heartbreaking, often hilarious journeys of this “unintentional menagerie” carry them to the healing lands of Montana’s Elkmoon Beguine and Cattle Company, where nothing tastes better than four fingers of Maker’s Mark mixed with glacier ice, nothing sounds lovelier than a lonely flycatcher’s mating song, and nothing seems less likely than the delight a bunch of urban sophisticates, Montana cowboys, road-weary musicians, and spiritual refugees began to find in each other’s company.

-Glorybound, Jessie van Eerden’s debut novel, released by Wordfarm in 2012, won the 2012 Editor’s Choice Fiction Prize with ForeWord Reviews’ Book of the Year Awards.
+Glorybound, Jessie van Eerden’s debunovel, released by Wordfarm in 2012, won the 2012 Editor’s Choice Fiction Prize with ForeWord Reviews’ Book of the Year Awards.
 In 2016 West Virginia University Press will publish her scone novel, My Radio, Radio.
 Click on the cover of Glorybound to read more about this talented young author.
+The Long Weeping collects her award-winning says into a lovely, spiritual anthology.

 We represent the estates of one of the most prolific and beloved authors of children's books, Catherine Woolley, who published picture books under the pen name Jane Thayer.
 We also represent the estate of her long-time illustrator, Seymour Fleishman.
 Purple House Press has resissued several of their books in facsimile editions.